tetunori/joycon2.js/README.md

 ## Warning🚨

-- This library is published UNOFFICIALLY, is nothing to do with the official activities and also gives any guarantees for any usage.
+- This library is published UNOFFICIALLY, is nothing to do with the official activities and also does NOT give any guarantees for any usage.
 - "Joy-Con 2" is a registered trademark of Nintendo Co., Ltd.